barbosaigor/april/README.md

 Therefore, we gain flexibility about technologies that manage instances.
 A Chaos server could terminate Docker containers, Kubernetes instances, and so on.

 ![Aprils design](./res/aprils-diagram-1.png)
-*(Architecture) Eg. A Chaos Server implementation using a containerization technology, such as Docker*
+*(Architecture) Eg. A Chaos Server implementation using any technology, such as containerization or orchestration*

 ## What is a Chaos Server ?
 Chaos server hosts an API which terminates instances.
 It is used by April,